-2) Senior Judge Douglas H. Ginsberg
+2) Senior Judge Douglas H. Ginsburg

-Although many Reagan-era and current Republicans still fervently support capital punishment, Ginsberg sent a pretty strong message to the FDA to quit turning a blind eye to prisons importing unapproved drugs to be used in death penalty lethal injections.
+Although many Reagan-era and current Republicans still fervently support capital punishment, Ginsburg sent a pretty strong message to the FDA to quit turning a blind eye to prisons importing unapproved drugs to be used in death penalty lethal injections.

 3) Brett M. Kavanaugh